secuditor/secuditor-free/README.md

 <br>

 ## 🧩 Shared Scripts
-A partial collection of open source Python scripts used by the Secuditor project, is available in [Secuditor Scripts](https://github.com/secuditor/secuditor-scripts).
+A partial collection of open-source Python scripts used by the Secuditor project is available in the [Secuditor Scripts](https://github.com/secuditor/secuditor-scripts) repository.

 ---
 <br>

 ## 🔗 Links and Licenses